-In the past decade, a new crop of pizza artisans has arisen to feed that hunger.
+In the past decade, a new crop of pizza artisans has arisen to feed that hunger for above average slices.
 The result is that, pealing into a new decade, the Valley of the Sun is a constellation of al taglio squares and heat-puffed cornicioni, tactful flour blends and marathon fermentations, char blisters and toppings of summer stone fruit.
 Phoenix is still a great pizza city, but for new reasons.